 Welcome to North Dakota State University's Radiologic Sciences Homepage.

-A Bachelor of Science degree, major in Radiologic Sciences (RS), includes two or more years of academic coursework and a two-year full-time professional-level internship within one of NDSU's affiliated hospital schools of radiologic technology that includes classroom and clinical education specific to radiography.
+A Bachelor of Science degree, major in Radiologic Sciences (RS), includes two or more years of academic coursework and a two-year full-time professional-level internship within one of NDSU's affiliated hospital schools of radiologic technology where classroom and clinical education is specifically applied to radiography.
 All affiliated programs are accredited by the Joint Review Committee for Education in Radiologic Technology (JRCERT).
 Graduates are eligible to write a national certifying exam administered by the American Registry of Radiologic Technologists (ARRT) to become a registered technologist in radiography, RT(R).

 The Radiologic Sciences' program has been graduating baccalaureate prepared, certification-eligible radiologic technologists since 2001.
 At that time, the RS program was located in the College of Science and Mathematics, Department of Biological Sciences.
-In January 2006, the program was transferred, along with medical laboratory science and respiratory care , to the College of Pharmacy to officially become the new Department of Allied Sciences.
-In May 2006, the College changed its name to the College of Pharmacy, Nursing and Allied Sciences to recognize the various healthcare disciplines under its management.
+In January 2006, the program was transferred, along with medical laboratory science and respiratory care , to the College of Health Professions (formerly College of Pharmacy) to officially become the Department of Allied Sciences.